Brian Hornbuckle: Experiences

 Park Service and other state park services.

-You are not paid in the high school programs (although room and board is provided,
+You are not paid in the high school programs,

 My concern for the environment